 ‘Two Hands’ I’m always surprised at the amount of people who don’t use both hands when baking or cooking.
 They should always be as busy as each other.

-Photography: Steven Bootle.
+Photography: Stephen Bootle.